TanzenT/TS-Discord-Bot/README.md

 > Using yarn

-1. Fork this repository and clone intto your computer.
+1. Fork this repository and clone into your computer.
 2. Open terminal and just type `yarn install`.
 3. Change filename `config.example.json` to `config.json`.
 4. Configure `config.json` file.